alteryx/evalml/contributing.md

 * Be sure to include unit tests for your changes; the unit tests you write will also be run as part of the continuous integration.

+* Until your pull request is ready for review, please prefix the title with "[WIP]" to indicate its not yet ready for review.
+This signals the team to ignore it and allow you to develop.
+PRs without the "[WIP]" prefix will be treated as ready for review.

 * If your changes alter the following please fix them as well:
     * Docstrings - if your changes render docstrings invalid
     * API changes - if you change the API update `docs/source/api_reference.rst`